GuoJingtao-1997/CountFi/README.md

 4. Save the settings and wait for the deployment to complete

 ## Website
-Visit our [project website](https://GuoJingtao-1997.github.io/RiderCount) for more information, examples, and download instructions.
+Visit our [project website](https://GuoJingtao-1997.github.io/CountFi) for more information, examples, and download instructions.

 ## Citation
-If you use the RiderCount dataset in your research, please cite our paper:
+If you use the CountFi dataset in your research, please cite our paper:

 ```
-@article{ridercount2023,
+@article{countFi2023,
-  title={RiderCount: A Dataset for Passenger Counting in the Upper-Decker of a Double-Decker Bus in Hong Kong},
+  title={CountFi: A Dataset for Passenger Counting in the Upper-Decker of a Double-Decker Bus in Hong Kong},
   author={[Author Names]},
   journal={arXiv preprint arXiv:2410.11400},
   year={2023}